kendarorg/HttpAnsweringMachine/docs/plugins/replayer/replayer.md

 * Create PACT-like tests to verify changes on remote apis and intercept them with js scripts
 * Create NULL-infrastructure tests to test without...well...infrastructure and intercept them with js scripts
 * Verify matching against json/xml schemas or template messages
+* Execute arbitrary scripts (with variable shared between all execution) during the replaying

 ### Phase